japila-books/spark-sql-internals/docs/spark-sql-AggregateEstimation.md

 `estimate`...FIXME

-NOTE: `estimate` is used exclusively when `BasicStatsPlanVisitor` is requested to link:spark-sql-BasicStatsPlanVisitor.adoc#visitAggregate[estimate statistics and query hints of a Aggregate logical operator].
+NOTE: `estimate` is used exclusively when `BasicStatsPlanVisitor` is requested to spark-sql-BasicStatsPlanVisitor.md#visitAggregate[estimate statistics and query hints of a Aggregate logical operator].